Difference Between Hard Cost and Soft Cost

-Cost is of different types and categorization and every industry has a different name given to a particular cost.
-Although some cost more or less remains the same and it is generally considered to be of the same nature within all sectors and industries.
-However, in real estate when we talk about construction companies or developers there is a specific name given to costs which is hard cost and soft cost.
+Cost is of different types and categorizations, and every industry has a different name given to a particular cost.
+Although some cost more or less remains the same and is generally considered to be the same within all sectors and industries.
+However, in real estate, when we talk about construction companies or developers, there is a specific name given to costs: hard and soft costs.

-These two types of cost are used widely in the construction industry and often developers and builders are keen to know which types of cost is being incurred in the construction projects.
-In this article when we try to develop an understanding and differentiation between hard cost and soft cost.
+These two types of costs are used widely in the construction industry.
+Consequently, the developers and builders are often keen to know which costs are incurred in the construction projects.

-- Hard Cost is those kinds of cost which is directly related to the construction of a project in the real estate industry.
-Cost like raw material, direct labor which is resulting in the construction of a building and is increasing the percentage of completion of a project comes under hard cost.
-Soft cost, on the other hand, is not directly related to the physical construction of a building and is not contributing to the construction of a building.
-These are an ancillary cost which is indirectly related to the construction of a building
+- Hard Cost is the kind of cost which is directly related to the construction of a project in the real estate industry.
+Costs like raw material and direct labor, which result in the construction of a building and increase the percentage of completion of a project, come under hard cost.
+Soft cost, on the other hand, is not directly related to the physical construction of a building and is not contributing to the construction.
+These are ancillary costs that are indirectly related to building construction.

-- Hard cost is often referred to as brick and motor cost encompassing the actual physical construction of a real estate development project.
-These costs generally cover the labor and the material cost.
-Soft cost, on the other hand, are less obvious than hard cost as it encompasses anything and everything which is not directly related to the physical development of a building
+- Hard cost is often referred to as brick and mortar cost encompassing the actual physical construction of a real estate development project.
+These costs generally cover the labor and material cost.
+Soft cost, on the other hand, is less obvious than hard cost as it encompasses anything and everything which is not directly related to the physical development of a building.

-- Examples of hard cost are raw material, labor, fixed equipment which is often classified as hard cost.
-Examples of soft cost are legal fees, off-site cost, indirect labor, moveable equipment’s which is often classified as soft cost.
-Other examples of hard cost foundation cost interior finish etc.
+- Examples of HC are raw material, labor, and fixed equipment, often classified as hard costs.
+Examples of SC are legal fees, off-site costs, indirect labor, and moveable equipment, usually classified as soft costs.
+Other examples of hard costs are foundation cost, interior finish, etc.

-Now, let’s have a look at the head to head differences between Hard Cost vs Soft Cost
+Let’s look at the Hard Cost vs. Soft Cost comparison table.

 |Hard Cost||Soft Cost|

-This has a been a guide to Hard Cost vs Soft Cost.
-Here we discuss the top 4 differences between Hard Cost and Soft Cost along with infographics and comparison table.
+This article has been a guide to Hard costs vs. Soft costs.
+Here we discuss its top 4 differences, infographics, and a comparison table.
 You may also have a look at the following articles –